Alabama closes beaches, day cares and on-site dining

 • All elective dental and medical procedures shall be delayed, effective immediately.

+"Despite our best efforts, the threat of the Covid-19 virus continues to spread and, unfortunately, we have not yet reached peak impact," Gov. Kay Ivey said.

-Health officials said Alabama had 68 COVID-19 cases today, up 17 from a day earlier, with 14 counties affected.
+Health officials said Alabama had 68 COVID-19 cases on Thursday, up 17 from a day earlier, with 14 counties affected.
 The state's most populous area, Jefferson County, has the largest number.

+Madison County had five cases, up four from the previous day, and Limestone County had one.
+No cases have been reported in Morgan or Lawrence counties.

 For most people, the virus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover.

+Don Williamson of the Alabama Hospital Association said there are 1,344 ventilators in the state and about 550 of those are in use on an average day.
+He said those may have to be shifted around the state as they have in past severe flu outbreaks.

+"My big concern is this, as the tsunami approaches us in the coming weeks that we are going to be challenged to have enough ventilators for the state at large," Williamson said.

-Alabama's largest coastal city had already announced the closure of public beaches because throngs of young people on spring break were ignoring rules meant to stem the spread of the new coronavirus.
+Alabama's largest coastal city had already announced to close public beaches because throngs of young people on spring break are ignoring rules meant to stem the spread of the new coronavirus.

+Gulf Shores Mayor Robert Craft said the tourist-dependent city would shut down the beaches today through April 6 to ward off large numbers of students gathering on the sand.

+"This will be a threat to our livelihood, but it's also a threat to lives," Craft said.

 "We have more spring breakers right now in this town than we've had in the last three years," Kennon said.